mgalloy/knowledge/git.md

 Can also commit individual files:

-	$ git commit README.md
+	$ git commit README.md -m "Update README file"

-Note that (unlike subversion) this isn't enough
+Note that, unlike subversion, this isn't enough
--- still need to push the commits back to the remote repository.
+-- I still need to push the commits back to the remote repository.

 ## Revert a change before commit